Reusing an existing tree-sitter Tree

 • Incremental re-computation.
 Applying a tree_sitter::InputEdit and re-querying only the changed spans is not supported yet — the metric walker still walks the entire tree on every call.
 The parse seam is the first step; making the walker itself incremental is a follow-up.

 • Promoting all of Node's pub(crate) traversal methods.
-Node still exposes its inner tree_sitter::Node through the public .0 field for ad-hoc traversal; the wrapper helpers remain crate-private and are tracked under the pub use curation issue.
+Node still exposes its inner tree_sitter::Node through the public .0 field for ad-hoc traversal; the wrapper helpers remain crate-private.